 On the other hand, Roth contributions are made with after-tax dollars.
 Unlike traditional plans, there is no immediate tax benefit.
 However, all qualified distributions during retirement are tax-free.
 This means that it will take greater initial funding to equal a traditional contribution amount, but your takeaway will be greater at the end since all withdrawals (including earnings) are tax-free.
-So, if you funded the Roth with $1000 and it grew to $180,000, the entire amount is free and clear once you reach age 59 1/2.
+So, if you funded the Roth with $1,000 and it grew to $180,000, the entire amount is free and clear once you reach age 59 1/2 and the Roth has been open for at least five years.
 The power of compounding makes the Roth an attractive way to save for retirement.

 The power of compound interest matters in investing.
 The difference it makes in savings is enormous, given enough time to do its job.
-Frequency of regular contributions and length of time making those deposits really influences the outcome in retirement accounts.
-You definitely want to make your money work as hard for you, as you do for it.
+The frequency of regular contributions and the length of time making those deposits influences the outcome in retirement accounts.
+You want to make your money work as hard for you as you do for it.